ykyuca11/Django-Tweet-Project/README.md

 ## What is TweetApp?

-tweetapp is twitter's clone. in my prject, you can;
+tweetapp is twitter's clone. in my project, you can;
 * send tweet
 * add image to tweet
 * like / dislike tweet